halso/Vaider/Documents/Prds/VaiderPrd.md

   4. **Validation Loop**

      1. Agent compares the description with its expected scenario.
-     2. If mismatches exist, `VaiderRules` instructs the Agent to revise code or tests and re-run until expectations match.
+     2. If mismatches exist, `VaiderRules` instructs the Agent to revise code or tests and re-run until expectations match (up to a maximum of 5 times).
+      3. If after 5 attempts the test still fails, the Agent stops and notifies the developer, pointing to the `.VaiderInteractions` folder.
   5. **Coder Feedback Surface**

      1. On success, the coder simply sees green tests; development proceeds faster.